GuipengXu/GuipengXu.github.io/_pages/about.md

 ### In the year of 2025

 **Guipeng Xv**, Xinyu Li, Yi Liu, Chen Lin, Xiaoli Wang.
-Unveiling the Impact of Multi-modal Content in Multi-modal Recommender Systems. to appear in ACM MM 2025.
+Unveiling the Impact of Multi-modal Content in Multi-modal Recommender Systems.
+ACM MM 2025:6093-6102.
 [CCF-A]

 ### In the year of 2024